aoenw/Hundred-Days/README.md

 ## Main features

-* Mix of classic AoE and new gameplay.
+* Classic AoE meets a new gameplay.
 * 11 nations battling through the napoleonic era.
-* Better textures for units (64px to 128px).
+* Better textures for units (128px).
 * More realistic game (compared to classic Age of Empires): for instance, units walk slower, fire slower and can miss.
 * Overhaul of the game's Homecity system.